shivgahlout/Low-Resolution-Face-Recognition/README.md

 ## Results

 1. The accuracy obtained on HR images is 95.2%
-2. The accuracy obtained on LR images is 95.1%
+2. The accuracy obtained on LR images (by a factor of 3) is 95.1%
 5. The accuracy obtained on LR (by a factor of 3) images is 89.75%